Donate

 WhatsApp Image 2021-05-14 at 18.07.18

-After deeper investigations I discovered that the sensor changes its distance reading a lot with temperature.
-There is an internal temperature compensation but is not a continuous type it’s a stepwise compensation (the compensation is done for temperature intervals of about 30 degrees) which made impossible to make a difference between 6 and 12mm reading over temperature with the same threshold setting 🙁.
-It would need a threshold compensation over temperature, this means a need for calibration of each produced device, which means of course high effort in manufacturing, therefore this is not a very practical solution for filament presence detection.
-But I have to admit its a cool concept to bad it do not work perfectly.
-In addition, the sensor has low accuracy below 10mm.
+After deeper investigations, I discovered that the sensor changes its distance reading a lot with temperature.
+There is internal temperature compensation but is not a continuous type it’s stepwise compensation (the compensation is done for temperature intervals of about 30 degrees), which made impossible to make a difference between 6 and 12 mm reading over temperature with the same threshold setting 🙁.
+It would need a threshold compensation over temperature, this means a need for calibration of each produced device, which means, of course, high effort in manufacturing, therefore, this is not a very practical solution for filament presence detection.
+But I have to admit, its a cool concept, but too bad it does not work perfectly.
+In addition, the sensor has low accuracy below 10 mm.

 3 Snap Action Switch

-This is a widely used simple filament sensing method.
-Pretty reliable however it does not fits into the space I intended.
+This is a widely used, simple filament sensing method.
+It is pretty reliable, but it does not fit into the space I intended.
 Filament sensor based on this kind of switch is to big for my purpose.
-The one in the picture is also a very bad design, they shall use snap action switch with bent round metal ending not with plastic sleeve.
-We print kilometers of plastic (one kg spool is around 300 meters) that sleeve simply cannot resist so rolling.
+The one in the picture is also a very bad design; they shall use a snap action switch with a bent round metal end, not a plastic sleeve.
+We print kilometers of plastic (one kg spool is around 300 meters), and that sleeve simply cannot resist rolling that long.

 filament-sensor-assembly